Ananthakrishna-K-13/vpn/README.md

 ```
 local -> nginx rev proxy -> vpn -> app
 ```
-Note: if minikube cant handle the efk stack, then `minikube start --memory 6144 --cpus 4 ` manally assigns enough memory and cpu to the minkube cluster
+Note: if minikube cant handle the efk stack, then `minikube start --memory 6144 --cpus 4 ` manally assigns enough memory and cpu to the minkube cluster.

 Also make sure to increase the vm.max_map_count(shown below) as elasticsearch8 may not work without this.
 ```
 minikube ssh